-Looking for the ideal longboard surfboard for learning on?
+Looking for the ideal longboard surfboard for learning?
 This user-friendly option by Rock-It is a great choice.
 The widely rounded board is thick, long and full of volume – perfect for learning or taking out on smaller days.
 The board is suitable for kids and adults of all sizes.
-While the board is big and buoyant, it also manages to turn well and paddle pretty easily.
+While the board is big and buoyant, it also turns well and paddles easily.

-Made using environmentally sensitive processes, this board consists of three marine wooden stringers coated with a special epoxy nano-coating.
-This helps to resist water absorption.
-This is surrounded by a proprietary EPS foam and then finished off with a colourfast and UV resistant soft top layer.
+Made using environmentally-sensitive processes, this board consists of three marine wooden stringers coated with a special epoxy nano-coating to help resist water absorption.
+Then, the board is surrounded by a proprietary EPS foam and finished with a colourfast and UV-resistant soft top layer.
 This entire top layer is textured, so it doesn’t necessarily need a layer of wax while you are surfing.
 All materials here are recyclable.

-The underside of the board features a zebra stripe pattern.
-This is pattern is believed to help ward off sharks.
+The underside of the board features a zebra stripe pattern, which helps ward off sharks.
 The Big Softy also comes with three removable fins.
-This board is easy for beginners to find their balance, tough enough to take a beating, and it still manoeuvres pretty well.
-An all-round top choice.
+This board is easy for beginners to find their balance, yet tough enough to take a beating while still manoeuvring pretty well—an all-around top choice.

 - Classic longboard shape

 - Three fin setup

 South Bay Board Co makes a wide range of soft boards, and their longboard is ideal for anyone interested in logging.
 This 8’8″ board may be8’8ightly shorter than a traditional longboard surfboard, but the extra volume in its thickness provides the paddle speed and float that you would expect from a longboard.
 This means that you get great stability while still being able to move around a bit.